r-Techsupport/rTS_Wiki/docs/meta/hidden/advancement.md

 "Trusted" **if** "Trusted" was NOT previously the hightest ranking staff role <br>
 "Regular" **AND** "Helper" **if** "Helper" **OR** "Regular" was previously the highest-ranking staff role

-The following roles may be granted back without any voting:
+The following roles may be granted back without any voting: <br>
 "Regular" **AND** "Helper" **if** "Helper" was lower than the previously highest-ranking staff role

 ### People deciding they don't want the promotion